nickTheof/school-app-nodeJs-Angular/README.md

 - MongoDB with Mongoose
 - JWT Authentication with Role Verification
 - Generic Factory Service for CRUD operations
-- Zod validation on request payloads
+- Zod validation on request payloads and query params
 - Environment-aware error handling

 ---